learnsharing/STICC/README.md

 ![Inference Pipeline](./figures/STICC.png)

 The STICC architecture include:
-- **Identity-Discriminative Feature Encoding**: Detects pedestrian coordinates.
+- **Identity-Discriminative Feature Encoding**: extract identity-discriminative features for each individual.
-- **Individual-Specific Feature Encoding**: Detects pedestrian coordinates.
+- **Individual-Specific Feature Encoding**: emphasizes the extraction of shared identity-discriminative features among multiple individuals.
-- **Relevance-Guided Decoder**: The relevance-guided detail decoder employs relevance scores as weights to perform weighted condensation of the embeddings.
+- **Relevance-Guided Decoder**: employs relevance scores as weights to perform weighted condensation of the embeddings.
-- **Memory-Guided Decoder**: The memory-guided abstraction decoder leverages dual memory modules to construct an attention mechanism for condensing the encoded embeddings.
+- **Memory-Guided Decoder**: leverages dual memory modules to construct an attention mechanism for condensing the encoded embeddings.

-The common Info encoding is collaboratively optimized together with the individual-specific Info encoding and the decoders.
-The fine-grained and semantic-aware representation vectors are concatenated to form a comprehensive representation for person re-ID inference.
+The encoder first uses self-attention to extract common features of foreground pedestrians.
+It then constructs a cross-attention via a memory module that integrates and stores individual-specific features, enabling different frames to complement each other at corresponding body parts without requiring precise body alignment.
+The decoder condenses the encoded embeddings into two complementary representation vectors via two sub-decoders: a relevance-guided decoder generates a fine-grained representation vector to preserve local details, while a memory-guided decoder extracts an abstract semantic representation vector that strengthens identity-related cues.

 ## Setup